 Surgical Options for a Shoulder Dislocation

-The doctor and athlete will typically assess the following variables to determine the need for surgery:
+Both the doctor and athlete will typically assess the following variables to determine the need for surgery:

-Amount of shoulder instability and secondary injuries.
+1. Degree of shoulder instability and secondary injuries

-The projected lifestyle and quality of life.
+3. Projected lifestyle and quality of life adjustments

-Asking The Right Questions
+Ask The Right Questions Like a Pro

-Which direction did my shoulder dislocate?
+1. In which direction did my shoulder dislocate?

-Do I have multidirectional instability?
+2. Do I have multidirectional instability?

-How would you describe the extent of the damage to my shoulder joint surfaces, capsule, ligaments and muscles?
+3. How would you describe the extent of the damage to my shoulder joint surfaces, capsule, ligaments and muscles?

 Sports Medicine Tips for a Quick Recovery